almeidas-tatiane/almeidas-tatiane/README.md

 ### Hi there, I'm Tatiane da Silva Almeida

-I'm Test Analyst passionate about Software Quality
+I'm Test Analyst passionate about Quality Assurance

 - 🔭 I’m currently working at IBM as Test Analyst in an international project in the telecom industry.
 Using technologies as: HP ALM, CA Agile Central, SoapUI, Postman, SQL and Unix.
 I'm also CTFL; CTAL-TM; CTAL-TA; TMAP Next and ITIL certified.
 - 🌱 I’m currently learning Selenium WebDriver, Java, Junit, PageObjects, Cucumber and JMeter.
 Willing to apply these knwoledges very soon in a new project.